Anchor CMS Blogging Platform (Review)

 Next, fill in your database name and password, and if you encounter the following error replace the 127.0.0.1 with localhost within the Database Host field.

 Additionally, if you prefer, you can also use the ones made by the community.
-There are a considerably lot of beautiful themes built for AnchorCMS, see AnchorThemes.
+There are a considerable lot of beautiful themes built for AnchorCMS; see AnchorThemes.

 Extensions and Plugins